 Primary Objective Of Trailer Tires

-The primary objective of trailer tires are to minimize sidewall flex, carry heavy loads and dissipate heat within the tire.
+The primary objective of trailer tires is to minimize sidewall flex, carry heavy loads, and dissipate heat within the tire.

-Heat dissipation is achieved by shallower tread nuts and special rubber compounds used to make the tires that dissipate heat better than passenger tires.
+Heat dissipation is achieved by shallower tread nuts and unique rubber compounds used to make the tires dissipate heat better than passenger tires.